romkal/bartesian_barcode/BARCODES.md

 | 19 - 21 | Amount of the third selected alcohol (in the order above).
 Value between 0 - 7. |
 | 22 - 30 | Drink ID.
 Value between 0 - 511. |

-A list of drinks that I know about and a breakdown of their code available in [a spreadsheet](https://docs.google.com/spreadsheets/d/1Q9W_FA9sHv2oQAjTC1ddjxK-sF1B4wvLVJ0a20RjEbw/edit?usp=sharing).
+A list of drinks that I know about and a breakdown of their code available in [the spreadsheet](https://docs.google.com/spreadsheets/d/1Q9W_FA9sHv2oQAjTC1ddjxK-sF1B4wvLVJ0a20RjEbw/edit?usp=sharing).

 As seen above, a barcode can encode a separate amount of up to 3 different kinds of alcohol, although when the barcode chooses 4 kind of alcohol, it seems that the amount of all of them is encoded at bits 13-15 and bits at 16-21 are ignored.

 ### About Drink ID

-I was not able to find any change of behavior of the machine based on the content of bits 22-30.
+I was not able to find any change in a behavior of the machine based on the content of bits 22-30.

 There are a couple of drinks that have those bits set to 0, but other than that they are all unique per a type of coctail and they seem to stay consistent for all pods of a given kind.